- Freshman Applicants

 - Apply language conventions appropriately, including format, documentation, spelling, grammar, and punctuation.

 To fulfill the lower-division part of the written communication Gen Ed Skills requirement, students must either:

-- Pass a 3-credit course approved as Skills – Lower-Division Written Communication, or
+- Pass a one of the 3-credit courses approved as Skills – Lower-Division Written Communication listed below, or

 - Earn an International Baccalaureate diploma, or

 - Have Prior Learning Assessment credit (PLA), like AP, IB or CLEP credit, that has been approved to fill Skills – Lower-Division Written Communication

 |ARSC 1080||College Writing and Research||4|

 |CLAS 1020||Argument from Evidence: Critical Writing about the Ancient World||3|

 |ENGL 1001||Writing, Reading, Culture||3|